-An investigation on an election day brawl in front of the polls in Shelby Township Aug.
+An investigation on anin front of the polls in Shelby Township Aug.
 7 involving a political candidate, her husband, the wife of another political candidate and an outspoken political blogger, remains open.

 The case has been assigned to Sgt.
 Jeff Daniels with the Shelby Township police.
 Daniels said the investigation is ongoing as he continues to interview witnesses and review evidence.